-- A series of online professional learning modules have been developed to support educators in understanding and implementing the following: - Essential Instructional Practices in Early Literacy: Prekindergarten - Essential Instructional Practices in Early Literacy: Grades K-3 - ► Essential School-Wide and Center-Wide Practices in Literacy - ► Essential Coaching Practices in Elementary Literacy
+- A series of online professional learning modules have been developed to support educators in understanding and implementing the following: - Essential Instructional Practices in Early Literacy: Prekindergarten - Essential Instructional Practices in Early Literacy: Grades K-3 - ▶ Essential School-Wide and Center-Wide Practices in Literacy - Essential Coaching Practices in Elementary Literacy

-The modules contain content presentations accompanied by classroom videos that demonstrate each essential in practice.
+The modules contain content presentations, including narrated slides, discussion prompts, "talking head" videos with researchers, and additional resources, accompanied by classroom videos that demonstrate aspects of each essential in practice.
 Reflection activities are included to support learners in checking their understanding and applying what they have learned to their own practice.